5 Tips for Playing Better Evil Characters

 Before you start plotting out a campaign of necromantic world domination or sharpening the stakes for your enemies, though, I'd recommend taking a few of these tips to heart.
 They're going to help you a lot in the long-run.

-If you like this list, then you may want to check out some of the others like it in my Gamers archive.
+If you like this list, then you may want to check out some of the others like it in my 5 Tips master list!
+Also, don't forget to check out my full Vocal archive for more articles about gaming and general geekery!

 Tip #1: What Is Your Motivation?